amira-salama1/SQL_Projects-And-Visualizations/SQL/README.md

-This Folder is dedicated to different data Exploratory projects using SQL
+This Folder is dedicated to different data Exploratory projects using SQL code